Kitware/batai/DEPLOYMENT.md

    to collect the static files
 6. Run `docker compose -f docker-compose.prod.yml up` to start the server add `-d` for a silent version to run in the background
-7. Change the ID in the `./client/env.production` to a custom ID - this will probably require a `docker compose -f docker-compose.prod.yml build` \
+7. **OPTIONAL** Change the ID in the `./client/env.production` to a custom ID - this will probably require a `docker compose -f docker-compose.prod.yml build` \
-   to build the app afterwards
+   to build the app afterwards.
+This Id is used to indetify the application and isn't required to be changed especially if the building of the client is done outside of deployment.
 8. After creating the basic application log into the django admin `batdetectai.kitware.com/admin` and change the ApplicationId to the ID in the `./client.env.production`
 9. Test logging in/out and uploading data to the server.